-- Rezone the Belward property from R&D to the LSC Zone and allow up to 1.0 FAR - Require a Belward Concept Plan with the first Preliminary Plan application to address the Plan's guidelines, including the CCT location, the highest densities and height at transit, preservation of the historic property, creation of a local street network and the LSC Loop, and neighborhood buffers - Maintain Belward as an open campus development - Provide a network of active and passive open spaces
+- Rezone the Belward property from R&D to the LSC Zone and allow up to 1.0 FAR. - Require a Concept Plan with the first Preliminary Plan application to address the Plan's guidelines, including the CCT location, the highest densities and height at transit, preservation of the historic property and views of the farmstead, creation of a local street network and the LSC Loop, the open space system, neighborhood buffers, and connections from surrounding residential neighborhoods. - Maintain Belward as an open campus development. - Provide a network of active and passive open spaces.